-The final model evaluating the effects of several factors on birth weight from Chapter 14 was used as a basis for this evaluation.
+The final model evaluating the effects of reproductive diseases on time to conception from Chapter 14 was used as a basis for this evaluation.
+(The outcome was square root transformed prior to analysis).
 The model was built using half of the data and the reliability evaluated by determining the models predictive ability in the second half of the data.
-The procedure for randomly selecting observations for the split dataset resulted in 2,466 observations being used to build the model and this dataset resulted in an R^2 of 0.274.
-When this model was applied to the 2^{nd} half of the data, the R^2 rose slightly to 0.277, suggesting that the model is reliable.
+The regression model was: